j4yo/MEFV-SNP-Genotyping-Pipeline/README.md

   - "ANNOVAR_Path": Path to the table_annovar.pl file.
   - "ANNOVAR_DB": Path to the ANNOVAR "humandb" directory.

+2. Set number of availabel CPU threads on the system ("NT").

-2. Save changes and execute the script from the terminal.
+3. Save changes and execute the script from the terminal.